 The question that man keeps on asking is whether there is life after death.
 However, it is long over due to have the question not being answered.
-Man is born with life in him, grows up and after sometime due to aging, sickness, and other mishaps such as accident, life comes to an end.
-There are instances where few people encounter near death experiences, through which a feel of another world is experienced and so the whole issue of death stands as a mystery to mankind.
+Man is born with life in him, grows up and after sometime due to aging, sickness, and other mishaps like accident, life comes to an end.
+There are instances where few people encounter near death experiences, through which a feel of another world is experienced and so the whole issue stands as a mystery to mankind.

 Another issue which has not yet gained clarity in answer is why people seek for immortality.
 The cessation of life is clearly manifested in aging.
 This, man has tried to reverse and scientists are still searching for an antidote.
-However, there is yet another question to answer that if a cure for aging is discovered, how many people can afford it.
-Some peoples hope that getting medication for aging will surely materialize.
+However, there is another question to answer that if a cure for aging is discovered, how many people can afford it.
+All the same with some bothering issues that have chalked some successes in the area of science through discovery and inventions like aircraft, vehicles, machines, computers to mention only a few, some people hope for getting medication for aging will surely materialize.
 Immortality is still being sought for because people believe it will be possible.

-If it is certain that death is inevitable, then where he will go from here?
+If it is certain that death is inevitable, then where do we go from here?
 For the fear of death and the unknown, it is clear to man that no one knows tomorrow, yet, man is not content with what he has for the day.
 Therefore, can it be considered that it is a matter of selfishness that man seeks immortality?

 Nature has its own settings and since there is a beginning for every thing, surely, there must be an end as well.
 The uncertainty about where man goes from here may have a close link with where the dead are.
-As it is factual that the body decays and returns to the dust, makes it a clear evidence for the fear people have for death.
-Due to the mind boggling issues concerning life, people generally immortalize themselves to enable them be remembered.
+As it is factual that the body decays and return to the dust, makes it a clear evidence for the fear people have for death.
+On the contrary, the other component of man which is the spiritual aspect, the soul, does not die, but moves into another world, that is what is perceived by some people as after life, eternity, resurrection, reincarnation, infinity et cetera.
+Due to the mind boggling issues concerning life, people generally immortalize themselves that would enable them be remembered.
 Despite the numerous trials, challenges and impossibilities in achieving immortality, I am of the view that man should not give up but should pursue it.
 For it is about how one sets his mind towards it.